Microsoft Tunnel for Microsoft Intune

 - Deploy VPN profiles to devices to direct them to use the tunnel.

-- Deploy the Microsoft Tunnel client apps to your devices.
+- Deploy the Microsoft Defender for Endpoint (the Tunnel client app) to your devices.

 Through the Defender for Endpoint app, iOS/iPadOS and Android Enterprise devices:

-- Use Azure Active Directory (Azure AD) to authenticate to the tunnel.
+- Use Microsoft Entra ID to authenticate to the tunnel.

 - Use Active Directory Federation Services (AD FS) to authenticate to the tunnel.

 - Are evaluated against your Conditional Access policies.
-If the device isn’t compliant, then it won’t have access to your VPN server or your on-premises network.
+If the device isn’t compliant, then it can't access your VPN server or your on-premises network.

 To direct devices to use the tunnel, you create and deploy a VPN policy for Microsoft Tunnel.
 This policy is a device configuration VPN profile that uses Microsoft Tunnel for its connection type.